ethereum-optimism/specs/specs/protocol/configurability.md

-- **Consensus Parameters**: Parameters and properties of the chain that may be set at genesis and fixed for the lifetime of the chain, or may be changeable through a privileged account.
+- **Consensus Parameters**: Parameters and properties of the chain that may be set at genesis and fixed for the lifetime of the chain, or may be changeable through a privileged account or protocol upgrade.
 - **Policy Parameters**: Parameters of the chain that might be changed without breaking consensus.
 Consensus is enforced by the protocol, while policy parameters may be changeable within constraints imposed by consensus.